greenm01/ec4x/docs/ec4x_specs.md

 Ship repairs require a shipyard.
 The cost of repair equals one quarter (25%) of the unit's PC.

 Example: A player wishes to repair a crippled tech-level III Cruiser.
-The cost is 7 * 0.25 = 1.75 SAT.
+The cost is 7 * 0.25 = 1.75 XMR.

 The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
 Ships may be scrapped at a colony without restriction and earn 50% of the original PC back to the House treasury.